K-3-LT/defacto_global_bu/README.md

 Further enhancements to the bot's capabilities may be explored if time allows.

+# Significance
+This project holds significant importance for deFacto Global Inc. as LLMs are expected to have a massive impact on the software industry.
+We aim to harness the power of LLMs to perform a wide range of functions, including potentially replacing software.
+This project will allow us to assess the feasibility of using small, domain-specific LLMs tailored exclusively to our product.

 # Objectives
 1. LLM Selection (Critical): Evaluate and select an LLM based on predefined selection criteria.
 2. Training Material Compilation (Critical): Compile deFacto's training materials in a format suitable for LLM training.